Agoric/documentation/main/getting-started/agoric-cli-guide.md

 - `--sdk`
   - Use the Agoric SDK containing this program.
 - `-v`, `--verbose`
-  - Verbosity that can be increased.
+  - Be verbose.
+Multiple occurrences increase verbosity.
 - `-h`, `--help`
   - Display help for the command.